Fresh Pink Lemonade

 Method

 - In a medium saucepan, combine the cranberries, sugar, and water.
-Bring to a gentle simmer over medium heat and cook for 8–12 minutes, until the cranberries burst and the liquid is deeply colored, stirring occasionally.
+Bring to a gentle simmer over medium heat and cook for 8–12 minutes, stirring occasionally, until the cranberries burst and release deep color and clean acidity.
+This is extraction, not reduction — the liquid should stay fluid and bright rather than thick.

-- Remove from heat and strain through a fine-mesh sieve.
-Press gently to extract the liquid — do not force pulp through.
-Discard solids and let the syrup cool completely.
+- Remove from heat and strain through a fine-mesh sieve into a bowl or measuring jug.
+Press lightly to extract liquid without forcing pulp through.
+Discard the solids and allow the syrup to cool completely.
+Proper cooling preserves aroma and keeps the final lemonade crisp.

-- In a large pitcher, combine 120 ml cranberry syrup, lemon juice, 4 cups ice-cold water, and the fine sea salt.
-Stir well.
+- In a large pitcher, combine 120 ml cranberry syrup, the lemon juice, 4 cups (about 1 liter) ice-cold water, and the fine sea salt.
+Stir thoroughly until fully integrated.
+Taste deliberately — the drink should feel sharp, refreshing, and lightly fruit-driven rather than sweet or diluted.

-- Fill glasses with ice, pour over the chilled pink lemonade, and garnish with lemon slices and fresh cranberries or a twist of lemon peel.
+- Fill glasses generously with ice, pour over the chilled pink lemonade, and garnish with lemon slices and fresh cranberries or a twist of lemon peel.
+Serve very cold for maximum clarity and refreshment.